 Dr. Lin is the Founder and Executive Director of the Stanford Healthcare AI Applied Research Team (HEA3RT).
 He is an expert clinician, educator, researcher, and health system leader in the specialty of family medicine.
 Dr. Lin earned his MD from Stanford University School of Medicine and completed his training at Stanford’s family medicine residency program.
 He has received numerous national awards and is recognized among the top family physicians in the United States.

-Dr. Lin is the Family Medicine Service Chief and the Head of Technology Innovation for the Division of Primary Care and Population Health.
+Dr. Lin is the Chief of General Primary Care and the Head of Technology Innovation for the Division of Primary Care and Population Health.
 His focus is on the intersection of health services innovation, digital health and emerging technologies – specifically artificial intelligence and machine learning in healthcare.
 Dr. Lin is currently the James C. Puffer/American Board of Family Medicine Fellow with the National Academy of Medicine.
 He is the author of over 400 scholarly works and conference presentations.

 Samuel “Sandy”; Aronson is the Executive Director of IT for Mass General Brigham Personalized Medicine, an Associate Director of Mass General Brigham Research Information Science and Computing as well as the Senior Director of IT for our Accelerator for Clinical Transformation.
 His teams develop and deploy technology to improve clinical processes in clinical genetics, remote health and decentralized clinical trials.
 In clinical genetics, the team has built infrastructre that supports the evolution and practice of genetic based personalized medicine in both patient facing and laboratory settings.
 This system ecosystem enables a continuous learning process that harnesses clinical testing flows to advance knowledge surrounding genetic variation.
 The infrastructure includes the GeneInsight Suite of applications that were registered as a medical device and distributed.
 The team is now working to deepen support for whole genome sequence management and interpretation.